 The boy ran off, and Da’Quarius turned back to Flounder.
 “Shit,” he said.
-“See if yo dad can get some of dose.”
+“See if yo’ dad can get some video games too.”

 “Yeah?”
 Tony asked, walking into Paulie’s office and drying his hands on his filthy apron.

-“Do you know that family that who were upset with me today?”
+“Do you know that family that was upset with me over the picture?”
 Paulie asked.

 “Oh yeah,” Tony replied.
-“The Abernathies.
-Order from us all the time.
+“That’s the Abernathies.
+They order from us all the time.
 It’s too bad the husband had to go all wacky on you.
 His wife, though.
 I’d take a large sausage to that broad any day, if you catch me.”